Improved Group Robustness via Classifier Retraining on Independent Splits: Proofs of Theorem

-\paragraph{Comparison to standard pretraining and finetuning} As mentioned in the related works section as well as during the discussion of the motivation for our method, pretraining and then finetuning is a now well-known and established strategy in many domains.
-Our work differs the most significantly from this standard strategy through: \begin{enumerate} \item The use of independent splits: Traditional pretraining and finetuning reuses the dataset for both phase with the possibility of additional labels (contrastive learning, long-tail learning, etc.).
-We have demonstrated through extensive experiments the importance of independent split for classifier retraining to work well for the group robust setting. \item The use of a group robust algorithm for finetuning: We mainly utilize GDRO for our finetuning phase while most other works in finetuning make use of simpler strategy for finetuning like reweighing or subsampling.
-We demonstrated in our experiments that GDRO yields the best robust performance over other more common methods. \end{enumerate}
+\paragraph{Implications and takeaways: Comparison to standard pretraining and finetuning.} As mentioned in the related works section as well as during the discussion of the motivation for our method, pretraining and then finetuning is a now well-known and established strategy in many domains.
+Our work differs the most significantly from this standard strategy through: \begin{enumerate} \item The use of independent splits: Traditional pretraining and finetuning reuses the dataset for both phase with the possibility of additional labels (contrastive learning, long-tailed learning, etc.).
+In our paper, we demonstrate through extensive experiments the importance of independent split when performing classifier retraining for . \item The use of a group robust algorithm for finetuning: We mainly utilize group DRO for the classifier retraining phase.
+In contrast, most other works utilize strategies like reweighing or subsampling for finetuning.
+We demonstrated in our experiments that group DRO yields the best robust performance over other methods. \end{enumerate}

 Our work provides evidences that the features of ERM trained DNNs are rich enough to solve the group-shift problem (when an abundant amount of group labels is available to retrain the classifier) and one of the major reasons for poor worst-group performance of an ERM trained DNN is within its classifier layer.
 We then further demonstrate that even a few group labels can sufficiently "fix" the classifier to achieve better group-robust performance.